Fenway Park: Features

 The park is located along Lansdowne Street and Jersey Street in the Kenmore Square area of Boston.
 The area includes many buildings of similar height and architecture and thus it blends in with its surroundings.
 When pitcher Roger Clemens arrived in Boston for the first time in 1984, he took a taxi from Logan Airport and was sure the driver had misunderstood his directions when he announced their arrival at the park.
 Clemens recalled telling the driver "No, Fenway Park, it's a baseball stadium ... this is a warehouse."
 Only when the driver told Clemens to look up and he saw the light towers did he realize he was in the right place.

 Fenway Park is one of the two remaining jewel box ballparks still in use in Major League Baseball, the other being Wrigley Field; both have a significant number of obstructed view seats, due to pillars supporting the upper deck.
 These are sold as such, and are a reminder of the architectural limitations of older ballparks.

 George Will asserts in his book Men at Work that Fenway Park is a "hitters' ballpark", with its short right-field fence (302 feet), narrow foul ground (the smallest of any current major league park), and generally closer-than-normal outfield fences.
 By Rule 1.04, Note(a), all parks built after 1958 have been required to have foul lines at least 325 ft long and a center-field fence at least 400 ft from home plate.
-(This rule had the unintended consequence of leading to the "Cookie-Cutter Stadium" era, which ended when Camden Yards opened in 1993.)
+(This rule had the unintended consequence of leading to the "Cookie-Cutter Stadium" era, which ended when Camden Yards opened in 1992.)
 Regarding the narrow foul territory, Will writes:

-Will states that some observers might feel that these unique aspects of Fenway give the Red Sox an advantage over their opponents, given that the Red Sox hitters play 81 games at the home stadium while each opponent plays no more than nine games as visiting teams but Will does not share this view.
+Will states that some observers might feel that these unique aspects of Fenway give the Red Sox an advantage over their opponents, given that the Red Sox hitters play 81 games at the home stadium while each opponent plays no more than seven games as visiting teams but Will does not share this view.

 Fenway Park's bullpen wall is much lower than most other outfield walls; outfielders are known to end up flying over this wall when chasing balls hit that direction, such as with Torii Hunter when chasing a David Ortiz game-tying grand slam that direction in game 2 of the 2013 ALCS.